Bahn-X/swift-composable-navigator/Documentation/Deeplinking.md

 ```

 # Deeplink parsers
-Deeplink parsers parse `RoutingPath`s from `Deeplink`s. `DeeplinkParser`s are wrapper structs around a pure `(Deeplink) -> [AnyScreen]?` function and support composition.
-If a deeplink parser handles the input `Deeplink`, it returns a `RoutingPath` in the form of an `AnyScreen` array.
+Deeplink parsers parse navigation paths from `Deeplink`s. `DeeplinkParser`s are wrapper structs around a pure `(Deeplink) -> [AnyScreen]?` function and support composition.
+If a deeplink parser handles the input `Deeplink`, it returns a navigation path in the form of an `AnyScreen` array.
 If the deeplink parser is not responsible for parsing the deeplink, it returns nil.

 Typically, applications using `ComposableDeeplinking` define one central `applicationDeeplinkParser`, composing all supported deeplinks.